PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/ActionScript Authentication.md

         Alert.show("Please connect to Portal first");
       }
     }

 ```

-In this function, which we call *'handleAuthenticationResponse'* to check if the response has any errors.
-If the response does come back with errors, it means either the username or password wasn't recognised.
-If the response comes back with no errors, assume the authentication has been successful and print the player's display name to the Logger.
+In this function, which we'll *'handleAuthenticationResponse'* to check if the response has any errors:
+* If the response does come back with errors, it means either the username or password wasn't recognised.
+* If the response comes back with no errors, assume the authentication has been successful and print the player's display name to the Logger.

 ```
     public function handleAuthenticationResponse(response:AuthenticationResponse):void {